jonathanoneill/jonathanoneill.github.io/about.md

   creditlink: http://texturelovers.com
 ---

 Software Developer.
-Co-Founder @bragbet.
-Interested in science, technology, innovation and product development.
+I like to figure out how things work and develop new products using lean startup and agile methodologies.